 Revenues are generated from the licensing, subscription and maintenance of our enterprise software products and from professional services fees in connection with the implementation and integration of software applications.
-Our revenues, especially our license revenues, are impacted by the competitive strength of our software products, as well as general economic and industry conditions.
+Our revenues, especially our license revenues, are impacted by the effectiveness of our sales and marketing efforts and the competitive strength of our software products, as well as general economic and industry conditions.

 For our sales of software, our customer base has traditionally been made up of customers with larger projects that can take as much as nine months to two years to complete.
-For these projects, our policy is to not recognize revenue until the project is complete and delivered to our customer.
-As such, there are spikes in our revenue when these projects are completed and the associated revenue is recognized.
-As a result, revenues for sales of software may vary widely from quarter to quarter.
+For these projects, our policy is to recognize revenue on the percentage of completion basis, measured by the percentage of labor hours incurred to date to estimated total labor hours for each contract, or on a completed contract basis when dependable estimates are not available.